sunnymui/iframe-focus-tracker/README.md

   ift.track('.thingy', (thingy)=>{console.log(thingy.className);}, true);
 ```

+## Caveats

+* This only tracks each time focus changes from the window to the iframe, so subsequent interactions within the iframe won't be tracked until you interact with the outer window again *

+That means if you click an iframe embed, it'll only track the first time you click.
+If you keep clicking within the iframe, it won't do anything until you click back outside the embed, then click the iframe again.

 ## How it Works

 This checks if the `window` object has focus.
 If it loses focus, that means the user has shifted focus to an iframe element.
+Every time you move from window -> iframe, it'll track the event.

 Based on this answer https://stackoverflow.com/a/50864085.